Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Methodology

 Under Assumption \ref{A8}, the nonregular part of the asymptotic variance of the smoothing estimator $\widehat{V}_s$ in Theorem \ref{thm1} is equal to $E u(X,t_0)$ where

 and given the baseline covariate $\mathbf{X}$, the minimizer of Eq. \eqref{quadraticminimizer} w.r.t $t_0$ is

-i.e. propensity score on $\mathbf{X}$.
+i.e., propensity score on $\mathbf{X}$.
 Thus, a natural idea to improve efficiency of the smoothing estimator $\widehat{V}_{s}$ is to replace the fixed asymmetric tuning $t_0$ with the estimate of the propensity score $\widehat{\pi}_{\mathcal{I}_{3-j}}$ in the proposed smoothing decision function $d_S$ and consider an adaptive smoothing estimator

-The intuitive explanation of why replacing the fixed $t_0$ with the estimated propensity score help improve efficiency is that the effective sample size in the influence function $\psi$ depends on $Ad_{s}+(1-A)(1-d_{s})$ positively \citep{2024Effective}, so when the propensity score becomes larger; i.e. more patients receive the treatment, a left-shifted smoothing decision function $d_{s}$ can better utilize the treated patients and increase the effective sample size.
-The extent of the asymmetricity should be proportional to the propensity score as illustrated in Figure. \ref{adaillu}.
+The intuitive explanation of why replacing the fixed $t_0$ with the estimated propensity score help improve efficiency is that the effective sample size in the influence function $\psi$ depends on $Ad_{s}+(1-A)(1-d_{s})$ positively \citep{2024Effective}, so when the propensity score becomes larger, i.e., more patients receive the treatment, a left-shifted smoothing decision function $d_{s}$ can better utilize the treated patients and increase the effective sample size.
+The extent of the asymmetry should be proportional to the propensity score as illustrated in Figure. \ref{adaillu}.
 Based on the adaptive smoothing estimator, the proposed method for inference on the mean outcome under OTR, $V_0$, is summarized in Algorithm \ref{alg1}.
-Note that compared with existing methods allowing nonregularity, such as $m$-out-of-$n$ bootstrap \citep{chakraborty2010inference,chakraborty2014inference}, online one step estimator \citep{luedtke2016statistical} and subbagging \citep{shi2020breaking}, Algorithm \ref{alg1} is far more efficient in terms of the computational time, as it does not contain a huge number of sampling or refitting of the working models.
+Note that compared with existing methods allowing nonregularity, such as $m$-out-of-$n$ bootstrap \citep{chakraborty2010inference,chakraborty2014inference}, online one step estimator \citep{luedtke2016statistical} and subbagging \citep{shi2020breaking}, Algorithm \ref{alg1} is far more efficient in terms of the computational time, as it does not require extensive resampling or refitting of the working models.